carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 :::::::::::::::::::::::::

-Once fortls is installed, install the [Modern Fortran extension](vscode-modern-fortran), and it should work out of the box.
+Once `fortls` is installed, install the [Modern Fortran extension](vscode-modern-fortran), and it should work out of the box.

 #### Adding a ruler

 We recommend adding a ruler: essentially a vertical line in the editor which gives you a visual guide as to the number of characters you should include on a single line of code.

-To add a ruler at 80 characters to your VScode editor window, in VScode
+To add a ruler at 80 characters to your VS Code editor window, in VS Code

 1. Open the Command Palette (Press `Cmd+Shift+P`, or `Ctrl+Shift+P`)
 2. Type 'settings' and then select the option which says "Preferences: Open User Settings (JSON)"